Back

 const app = createApp({});

-Now, the container is accessible throughout the entire application.
-Components and composables can leverage it without needing to know the details of how services are built or configured.
+After registration, the DatabaseService instance accessible throughout the entire application.
+Components and composables can use it without knowing how it's created.

 Dependency injection in Vue composables

-Now let's use consume injected dependency (the user service) in one of our composable.
-Here’s how we can define a composable that uses the UserService to fetch and manage user data:
+Let's use our injected database dependency in one of our composable.
+Here’s how we can define a composable that uses the DatabaseService to get data about users:

 src/composables/useUsers.ts: